-Ahead of the Level 4 lockdown earlier this year, New Zealand Alcohol Beverages Council reported some liquor stores saw a 1800% spike in their daily sales.
+Ahead of the first Level 4 lockdown in 2020, New Zealand Alcohol Beverages Council reported some liquor stores saw a 1800% spike in their daily sales.
 You may be more aware of your friends drinking in recent months and social media feeds are currently soaked with booze.

 A healthy, functioning household will help you to get through this.
 Think carefully about your use and how it might affect those around you.
 Alcohol related injuries put a strain on the health care system and it can also be a contributing factor in family violence and crime.
 We really want to avoid overloading health services and the police, so it might be a good opportunity to think about taking a break.
 Even if you do not think you have a problem with your drinking habits or alcohol consumption, you might want to consider taking the alcohol.org.nz test.

 Although alcohol might initially help you to feel relaxed, it can make you feel more anxious as it wears off.
 If you decide you would like to cut down your alcohol or drug use, you might find that the things that distracted you from turning to these substances are not so readily available to you at the moment.
 Consequently, you might need to look at some other new ways to better manage boredom, frustration or anxiety.

 Our Student Wellbeing Ambassadors have put together some top tips for staying well and keeping yourself occupied during lockdown: